-Despite the numbers GM has published through their claims resolution program, it remains many's belief that the 10+ year recall-delay of 2.6 million vehicles has resulted in the traumatic injuries of several thousands and an unknown number of deaths.
-(To see the list of GM vehicles that are on the recall list, please visit GM's ingition recall update page.)
+Despite the numbers GM has published through their claims resolution program, it remains many's belief that the 10+ year recall delay of 2.6 million vehicles has resulted in the traumatic injuries of several thousand and an unknown number of deaths.
+(To see the list of GM vehicles that are on the recall list, please visit GM's ignition recall update page.)

 GM Ignition Switch Claims: Inside the Numbers

 If you drive a GM and believe your crash was caused by a faulty ignition switch, it's important that you understand the reality behind the numbers being reported by the GM Compensation Facility.